dave9011/jabber-2.5/README.md

 # Jabber (2.5)

-Properly setting up this app as a full stack application with all the bells and whistles.
+Properly setting up this app as a SPA with all the bells and whistles.
 Currently the plan is to re-create my initial app using the following:

 1. Vue.js